Sultiame

 Sultiame (or sulthiame) is a sulfonamide and inhibitor of the enzyme carbonic anhydrase.
-It is used as an anticonvulsant.
+It is used as an anticonvulsant and in recent studies showed promise in reducing sleep disordered breathing and other symptoms of obstructive sleep apnea (OSA).

 History

-Sultiame was first synthesised in the laboratories of Bayer AG in the mid 1950s and eventually launched as Ospolot in Europe and other markets the early 1960s.
+Sultiame was first synthesised in the laboratories of Bayer AG in the mid-1950s and eventually launched as Ospolot in Europe and other markets the early 1960s.
 It never became a registered drug in the United States.
 The brand was transferred to Desitin GmbH in 1993 and is sold in several European countries, in Israel, Japan, and Australia.